Shropshire and Montgomeryshire Light Railway: Decline

 In the early 1920s Stephens introduced two back to back railcar sets, a Ford pair and a Wolseley-Siddeley pair, reducing costs considerably.
 However they were not successful, and they were withdrawn after a short period in service.

 Passenger operation beyond Melverley ceased in October 1932, due to the unsafe state of the bridge over the River Severn.
 As there was no run-round facility at Melverley, now a terminus, the train from Kinnerley propelled a single coach on the outward trip.

 All passenger operation, except for occasional excursions, was discontinued on 6 November 1933.
 The Criggion quarry train ran weekly, and occasional ordinary goods traffic served the intermediate stations.

 It appears that the Shropshire Railways Company continued in existence as owner of the former Potts system, suggesting that the S&MLR was a tenant.
 The Shropshire Railways received the rental for the Nantmawr branch from the Cambrian Railways, and later from the Great Western Railway.
-Neither the Shropshire Railways nor the Shropshire and Montgomeryshire Railway were subject to the "Grouping" process in 1923 (following the Railways Act 1921).
+Neither the Shropshire Railways nor the Shropshire and Montgomeryshire Light Railway were subject to the "Grouping" process in 1923 (following the Railways Act 1921).

 Military use

+The remains of the bridge abutments at Cruckton which carried the Nesscliffe line from Redhill Junction on the Shropshire and Montgomeryshire Line.

 In 1941, the entire line except the Criggion branch was requisitioned by the War Department and established as an ammunition store.
 Extensive track renewal took place.
 Army steam engines were brought in to service numerous storage depots that were set up.
 A new exchange location with the main line was established at Hookagate.

 From 1 June 1941, the War Department operated all trains on the line, military and civilian.

 However the Criggion branch remained outside the scope of War Department control; there was a daily train conveying granite from the Breidden quarries.
 In 1945 Melverley viaduct showed obvious signs of weakness and imminent collapse.
 At first the wagons were pushed up to and over the bridge by the quarry company's vertical-boilered Sentinel locomotive, to be collected on the Kinnerley side by the S&MLR engine.
 Later the Sentinel engine was allowed to cross the bridge at walking pace and take the train all the way to Kinnerley.

 In 1947, the line was returned to civilian status, and the company was nationalised in 1948.
 The War Department usage continued, until in 1959 that came to an end, and in December 1959 the Criggion stone traffic ceased to operate as well.
 The final scheduled train ran on 26 February 1960 and on 29 February the line was closed.
 Abbey goods yard at Shrewsbury was retained.

 The Nantmawr branch too continued as part of British Railways, served from Oswestry via Blodwell Junction.